Towards Understanding What State Space Models Learn About Code

 In summary, our main contributions are:

 \begin{itemize}

 \item \emph{Comparative Hidden Representation Analysis}: We provide the first direct comparison of hidden states in SSM and Transformer code models, where code structure (AST, DFG) enable rigorous evaluation of syntactic and semantic understanding.
 We empirically demonstrate that while CodeSSM captures better syntactic and semantic relations compared to RoCoder during pretraining, it forgets certain relations during fine-tuning.

 \item \emph{SSM Kernel Analysis Framework:} We propose the first framework for analyzing convolution kernels in multi-layer SSMs.
-Using this method, we identify a correlation between complementary spectral behavior and syntactic understanding, and associate the root cause of CodeSSM's failure to a high-frequency spectral shift in CodeSSM's kernel and its failure on type inference.
+Using this method, we identify a strong correlation between the high-frequency spectral shift in CodeSSM's kernel and its failure on type inference.

 \item \emph{Interpretability-Driven Improvements:} Leveraging our analytical findings, we propose two enhanced variants of CodeSSM.
-These architectures mitigate the spectral shift, yielding significant performance gains of upto +6 MRR on NLCodeSearch, +3.8 MRR on Long Context Retrieval (+3.49 MRR) and type inference (+1.28 F1) tasks, thereby validating that the insights from our analysis translate directly into performance improvements.
+These architectures mitigate the spectral shift, yielding significant performance gains of upto +6 MRR on NLCodeSearch, +3.8 MRR on Long Context Retrieval and +2 F1 type inference, validating that insights from our analysis translate directly into performance improvements. \end{itemize}